-Home Movies is curated by AURA Director Mark Williams and local artist Laura Duffy.
-Williams says “A lot of people call Newtown home.
+Home Movies was curated by AURA Director Mark Williams and local artist Laura Duffy.
+Williams said, “A lot of people call Newtown home.
 This project is an opportunity to acknowledge the colour and diversity of the suburb and introduce visitors to new shops and spaces.
 Hopefully while everyone is looking at the art works they also take the time to pick up a sandwich from Good Boy, get their broken cellphone repaired at TechnoFix or learn about the history of Pacific migration to Newtown!”

-In the week leading up to AURA’s launch on 28 September, visitors to Newtown should also keep an eye out for three performance works by emerging local artists, each of whom has been commissioned to make a work responding to the individual character of Newtown itself.
-A performance by Raewyn Martin will work with pakohe, a dense sandstone involved in greywacke deposits which Mana Whenua used to form pathways and foundation long before Pakeha settler-colonial use.
+In the week leading up to AURA’s launch on 28 September, visitors to Newtown could also keep an eye out for three performance works by emerging local artists, each of whom has been commissioned to make a work responding to the individual character of Newtown itself.
+A performance by Raewyn Martin will work with pakohe, a dense sandstone involved in greywacke deposits which mana whenua used to form pathways and foundation long before Pākehā settler-colonial use.
 Each of the three works will be performed in Newtown and videoed for re-presentation as an installation video in Home Movies.

-On Friday 4 October, AURA will present a one night screening of Personal Space, a selection of five new films by 5 artists, each of whom were asked to make a work in response to the questions ‘What do we call ‘Home’?
-What are our shared values?’
-Screening at 6.30pm at the Newtown Community Centre, Personal Space is curated by Melbourne-based curator Serena Bentley and features works by four New Zealand artists:
+On Friday 4 October, AURA presented a one-night screening of Personal Space, a selection of five new films by five artists, each of whom were asked to make a work in response to the questions "What do we call ‘Home’?
+What are our shared values?"
+Screening at 6.30pm at the Newtown Community Centre, Personal Space was curated by Melbourne-based curator Serena Bentley and featured works by four New Zealand artists:

 On Saturday 5 October AURA will present an academic symposium at the Newtown Community Centre called From Me To You, which features speakers from across New Zealand discussing the question of where art begins in the diaristic, and how can an artist’s personal experiences address collective problems?